 Hunt was not on his deathbed in 2004; he died in 2007.
 He didn’t make this tape out of fear of extinction or a desire to “come clean.”
-He wanted to make amends with his estranged son, St. John, while not alienating his second family with whom he denied any JFK knowledge.
+He wanted to make amends with his estranged son, St. John, while not alienating his second family to whom denied any JFK knowledge.

-And Hunt doesn’t confess to much of anything.
+And, in the end, Hunt doesn’t confess to much of anything.
 The tape could be billed, with equal accuracy, as a “deathbed contortion.”

 Hunt says that he was “a benchwarmer” in “the Big Event,” his preferred euphemism for JFK’s assassination.
 He (sort of) suggests certain other CIA officers were somehow responsible for the “Big Event.”
 How?
 He never explains.

 As I listen to this tape, there are times when I have the distinct impression that Hunt is trying hard NOT to confess, that he is dissembling, that he is a BS artist.

 Which he was.
 Hunt was a scoundrel, convicted criminal, prolific liar, frank blackmailer, and (do I repeat myself?) a career undercover CIA officer.
 He doesn’t get the benefit of the doubt when it comes to veracity.
 Especially because he does not provide any data to corroborate his story–no dates, times, or locations where the events he is talking about actually happened.